 The most helpful way to use your request types for customers is to create custom forms associated with each type.
-This way, end-users have a more simple, guided experience submitting information with their tickets.
+This way, end-users have a more direct, guided experience submitting information with their tickets.

 Approvals and Workflows

-Your ITSM software should be equipped with automated workflows and approval settings, which are beneficial service catalog tools.
+Your ITSM software should have automated workflows and approval settings, which are beneficial service catalog tools.
 For example, you can configure certain request types to trigger approval workflows after a user submits a form associated with that request type.